Trinity Hospital

 Trinity Hospital This image was taken from "Good Old East New York" and identified the building as the James Williams residence, located at the intersection of Williams, Fulton and East New York Avenue.
 Neil did some

 digging and came up with an address of 1835 East New York Ave.
-There has been some confusion between the founding of Lutheran Hospital and this one.
-I recently uncovered a

 |